mycujoo/material-icons/README.md

 and then

 ```
-import { icon_share as IconShare } from 'material-icons/social'
+import { IconShare } from 'material-icons/social'

 <IconShare />
 ```